ekaputra07/instagram-recent-media/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display your most recent Instagram as a widget.
+Display your most recent Instagram photos in a widget.

 == Description ==
-Display your most recent Instagram as a widget.
+Display your most recent Instagram photos in a widget.
 This plugin means to be simple, easy to use and works.

 To avoid request to Instagram server on every page load, this will only pull data from Instagram once daily.